Seahorse: Phase 4: Rising and copulation

-The final courtship phase includes 5-8 bouts of courtship.
+The final courtship phase includes 5–8 bouts of courtship.
 Each bout of courtship begins with both the male and female anchored to the same plant about 3 cm apart; usually they are facing each other and are still bright in colour from the previous phase.
 During the first bout, following the facing behaviour, the seahorses will rise upward together anywhere from 2 to 13 cm in a water column.
-During the final rise the female will insert her ovipositor and transfer her eggs though an opening into the male's brood pouch.
+During the final rise, the female will insert her ovipositor and transfer her eggs through an opening into the male's brood pouch.

 Fertilization

-During fertilization in Hippocampus kuda the brood pouch was found to be open for only six seconds while egg deposition occurred.
+During fertilization in Hippocampus kuda, the brood pouch was found to be open for only six seconds while egg deposition occurred.
 During this time seawater entered the pouch where the spermatozoa and eggs meet in a seawater milieu.
 This hyperosmotic environment facilitates sperm activation and motility.
-The fertilization is therefore regarded as being physiologically ‘external’ within a physically ‘internal’ environment after the closure of the pouch.
+The fertilization is therefore regarded as being physiologically 'external' within a physically 'internal' environment after the closure of the pouch.
 It is believed that this protected form of fertilization reduces sperm competition among males.
-Within the Syngnathidae (pipefishes and seahorses) protected fertilization has not been documented in the pipefishes but the lack of any distinct differences in the relation of testes size to body size suggests that pipefishes may also have evolved mechanisms for more efficient fertilization with reduced sperm competition.
+Within Syngnathidae (pipefishes and seahorses), protected fertilization has not been documented in the pipefishes but the lack of any distinct differences in the relation of testes size to body size suggests that pipefishes may also have evolved mechanisms for more efficient fertilization with reduced sperm competition.

 Gestation

 The fertilized eggs are then embedded in the pouch wall and become surrounded by a spongy tissue.
-The male supplies the eggs with prolactin, the same hormone responsible for milk production in pregnant mammals.
 The pouch provides oxygen, as well as a controlled environment incubator.
 Though the egg yolk contributes nourishment to the developing embryo, the male sea horses contribute additional nutrients such as energy-rich lipids and also calcium to allow them to build their skeletal system, by secreting them into the brood pouch that are absorbed by the embryos.
 Further they also offer immunological protection, osmoregulation, gas exchange and waste transport.

 The eggs then hatch in the pouch, where the salinity of the water is regulated; this prepares the newborns for life in the sea.
-Throughout gestation, which in most species requires two to four weeks, his mate visits him daily for “morning greetings”.